-How To Tell If Baking Soda Has Lost Its Potency Or Is Bad
+How To Tell If Baking Soda Lost Its Potency Or Is Bad

-As I’ve mentioned earlier, when it’s stored well, baking soda doesn’t go bad in a meaning of getting moldy etc. However, if any moisture will be able to reach baking soda, the product will spoil pretty quickly.
-If you’ll store the powder properly, none of the mentioned can happen.
-Baking soda can, however, lose its potency.
-It loses its potency with time, so when the powder is old enough, you can’t expect that it’ll do its work properly.
+As I’ve mentioned earlier, when it’s stored well, baking soda doesn’t go off in a way it’s unsafe to use in baking or otherwise.
+However, if any moisture will reach it, the product will become useless.
+If you store the powder properly, none of the mentioned can happen.

 Baking soda loses its potency for acting as a leavening agent.
 That loss happens gradually, so when the powder is old enough, it won’t do what you expect it to do in a baking project.

 How to tell if baking soda is fresh?
 There is a simple test.
 Get a cup and pour three tablespoons of vinegar or lemon juice into it.
 Now add a teaspoon of baking soda.
 If there are some bubbles on the surface, the powder is still potent.
 Here’s how that looks like:

 If the mixture doesn’t bubble, the product is stale.
 You can, however, use it for any other purpose, like cleaning.
 For cleaning, soda stays safe pretty much indefinitely.

 We use vinegar or lemon juice, instead of water, because baking soda reacts with acid.